A Mutual Information Perspective on Multiple Latent Variable Generative Models for Positive View Generation: View Generation Training Details

 The code for this work has been developed using two popular \verb|python|'s deep learning libraries: \verb|pytorch| \citep{pytorch} and \verb|pytorch lightning| \citep{pytorch-lightning}.
 The BigBiGan generator's code and weights have been introduced in \citep{unsupervisedgan}, and can be obtained at \citep{pytorch-pretrained-gans}.
 For StyleGan2, the official \verb|github| repositories are available, specifically for code \citep{stylegan2-ada-pytorch} and weights \citep{stylegan2}.
 In the following, we report the training-specific details used in the implementation.

 \paragraph{Training and evaluating encoders.}

 We train each SSCRL encoder (regardless of the framework) for $100$ epochs using SGD optimizer with momentum $0.9$ and weight decay $1 \times 10^{-4}$.
 The learning rate is set as $0.05 \times \text{BatchSize} / 256$, with a cosine decay scheduler and an additional linear warmup for the first $10$ epochs if $\text{BatchSize} \ge 1024$.
 Specifically, the BigBiGan encoders are trained with a batch size of $1024$, while for StyleGan2 we use a batch size of $512$, due to the generator's larger number of parameters.
-Matching the output resolution of BigBiGan and following prior studies \citep{gen-rep,cop-gen}, all views have $128 \times 128$ image resolution.\\
+Matching the output resolution of BigBiGan and following prior studies \citep{gen-rep,cop-gen}, all views have $128 \times 128$ image resolution.

 For sampling positives, the \textit{random} baselines are trained with $\mathcal{N}^t(0.0, 0.2, 2.0)$ and $\mathcal{N}^t(0.0, 0.25, 0.9)$ for each generator, respectively BigBiGan and StyleGan2.
-Following the suggestions of the original work \citep{cop-gen}, we monitor the generated views and select the best \textit{walkers} checkpoints for the \textit{learned} baselines.
-For our ML views, BigBiGan samples positives by fixing the first latent and with parameters $\mathcal{N}^t(0.0, 1.0, 2.0)$ for the remaining codes.
+Following the suggestions of the original work \citep{cop-gen}, we monitor the generated views and select the best checkpoints for the \textit{learned} baselines.
+For our ML views, BigBiGan samples positives by fixing the first latent and with parameters $\mathcal{N}^t(0.0, 1.0, 2.0)$ for the remaining codes (including for simplicity the unused latent).
 On the other hand, we perturb the StyleGan2 selected groups with parameters: $\mathcal{N}^t(0.0, 0.2, 1.0)$; $\mathcal{N}^t(0.0, 0.1, 1.0)$; $\mathcal{N}^t(0.0, 0.8, 1.0)$; $\mathcal{N}^t(0.0, 0.8, 1.0)$, respectively.
-Similar to baselines, the \textit{learned} perturbations are decided by monitoring the \emph{walker} checkpoints.
-In general, they follow the same perturbation magnitudes as the \textit{random} counterpart.\\
+Similar to baselines, the \textit{learned} perturbations are decided by monitoring checkpoints.
+In general, they follow the same perturbation magnitudes as the \textit{random} counterpart.

 All linear classifiers used for BigBiGan evaluation are trained for $60$ epochs with a batch size of $256$, SGD optimizer, and a learning rate of $30.0$ with cosine decay.
 StyleGan classifiers follow the same setup, but they are trained for $100$ epochs.
 For Pascal VOC detection, the R$50$-C$4$ backbone is fine-tuned for $24000$ iterations on \verb|trainval07+12| split and evaluated on \verb|test07|.